 9. Before There Was Rammstein, There Was Feeling B…

-Before there was Rammstein, the band’s seven members were a bunch of funky punk rockers.
+Before there was Rammstein, the band’s six members were a bunch of funky punk rockers.
 These titans all paid their dues by participating in various bands.
 In 1983, an 18-year-old Paul Landers joined Feeling B. Soon after, a 16-year-old “Flake,” Christian Lorenz, hopped aboard as well.
 Christoph Schneider was the last of Rammstein’s future members to join Feeling B. Schneider’s other bands have included Keine Ahnung and Frechheit.
 During their time with Feeling B, Landers and Flake collaborated in the amusing Happy Straps.
 They founded the zany Frigitte Hodenhorst Mundschenk.
 Flake also participated in Magdalene Keibel Combo.
 Unfortunately, Landers’ commitment to Feeling B forced him to quit the new wave punk band Die Firma.
 Schneider, however, appears to have stayed in both Feeling B and Die Firma while Richard Sven Kruspe replaced Landers on guitar in the latter group.
 Schneider confessed to Metal Hammer that two of Die Firma’s members were spies.
 Meanwhile, “Ollie,” Oliver Riedel, Rammstein’s youngest musician, played in the folk-rock band The Inchtabokatables in the ’90s.

 Till Lindemann founded First Arsch in 1986.
 In 1989, Till participated in one of Feeling B’s songs.
 Landers and Richard Kruspe can be heard on the First Arsch’s only album, Saddle Up (1992), which featured songs like “Priest in Love,” “Pregnant,” and “Big Dong.”
 Kruspe also played guitar for the band Das elegante Chaos (1987-1989) before founding Orgasm Death Gimmick in 1991.
 The riff for “Sehnsucht” was plucked from Orgasm Death Gimmick’s “Cyber.”
 Kruspe aspired to create something truly German.
 He felt that with Orgasm Death Gimmick, he was halfway obeying trends that were emerging in California.
 This group blended a large palette of influences: metal, jazz, reggae, and again punk and funk.
 Orgasm Death Gimmick certainly sounds fresher than some of the other pre-Rammstein bands mentioned.
 It is possible to say that at times Feeling B’s music, for example, was the product of too many cooks in the kitchen.
 Flake has stated: “The good thing was that [frontman] Aljoscha [Rompe] was so notoriously unmusical that it also made it all very special.
 He could sing something too late but still keep the pace, and no one pulls that off unless you’re some kind of rhythmical genius.”
 Feeling B’s direction makes more sense if one factors in their secret ingredient — booze.
 Aljosche amusingly defined communism as “free beer.”